 Much like Pilates, yoga is equal parts beneficial for your mind and body.
 Yoga may also reduce lower back pain for some women, depending on the type of pregnancy aches you have.

-Yoga and Pilates classes specific to pregnancy may include pelvic floor exercises – designed to strengthen and tone the muscles supporting your pelvic floor, which can stop accidental leakage of urine during pregnancy or after your baby is born.
+Yoga and Pilates classes specific to pregnancy may include pelvic floor exercises – designed to strengthen and tone the muscles supporting your pelvic floor.

 Again, Kristy suggests seeking out targeted prenatal classes, due to their focus on strengthening and toning the muscles supporting your pelvic floor.
 “Avoid any heated yoga classes during this time,” she adds.